 How to Write a House Flipping Business Plan

-- Executive Summary and Mission Statement
+- Executive Summary

 - Market Analysis

-- Strategy, Timing and Financial Projections
+- Strategy, Timing, and Financial Projections

-- Organizational Description
+- Team Description

 - Exit Strategies and Backup Plans

-What are you doing and why?
+What are you doing?

 The executive summary is the elevator pitch version of your business plan.
 It should briefly cover all of the topics covered in the business plan, starting with your mission statement and a brief overview of the project goals.

 What is the economic environment surrounding your project?

-Sites such as realtor.com, zillow.com and trulia.com are all free sites that can give you information on the property to be purchased and neighborhood value.
-These sites can show you the selling prices of nearby homes and the characteristics of the home (bedrooms, bathrooms, square footage, lot size etc.), allowing comparisons to be made between properties.
+Sites such as realtor.com, zillow.com, and trulia.com are all free sites that can give you information on the property to be purchased and neighborhood value.
+These sites can show you the selling prices of nearby homes and the characteristics of the home (bedrooms, bathrooms, square footage, lot size, etc.), allowing comparisons to be made between properties.
 These sites will also show you what is for sale in the neighborhood, so you will know what the competition is in the local market.
-In addition, you should go to as many open houses in the neighborhood as possible to get a real sense of size, finishes, configurations etc.
+In addition, you should go to as many open houses in the neighborhood as possible to get a real sense of size, finishes, configurations, etc.

 All of these tools may help you identify your best opportunities, but you must do the work yourself, and not rely on what others tell you.

-The goal of this section is to show disconnected third party reader where the property and project fit in the current economic and regional real estate markets.
+The goal of this section is to show a third party reader where the property and project fit in the current economic and regional real estate markets.